pathwaycom/pathway/examples/projects/question-answering-rag/README.md

-# Retrieval-Augmented Generation (RAG) Pipeline with Pathway
+# Retrieval-Augmented Generation (RAG) Pipeline with Pathway Live Data Framework

-This project demonstrates how to build a Retrieval-Augmented Generation (RAG) pipeline using Pathway.
+This project demonstrates how to build a Retrieval-Augmented Generation (RAG) pipeline using the Pathway Live Data Framework.
 You can learn more about this [here](https://pathway.com/developers/user-guide/llm-xpack/create-your-own-rag).

 ## Table of Contents